For centuries, alchemy has become synonymous with gaining wealth and immortality.

 Whether you understand alchemy as a science or as a type of spiritual psychology, alchemy is ultimately concerned with transformation and change.

-While physical alchemy is concerned with altering and transforming the properties within matter, spiritual alchemy is concerned with freeing your spiritual self which is obscured within you by the unrefined parts of your ego (e.g., your fears, personal beliefs, self-loathing, etc.).
+While physical alchemy is concerned with altering and transforming the properties within matter, spiritual alchemy is concerned with freeing your spiritual self, which is obscured within you by the unrefined parts of your ego (e.g., your fears, shadows, personal beliefs, self-loathing, etc.).

-Perhaps the most fascinating aspect of spiritual alchemy is its objective: to free you from your core wounds, core beliefs, soul loss, and other self-destructive personality structures in order for you to live freely and joyfully.
+Perhaps the most fascinating aspect of spiritual alchemy is its objective: to free you from your core wounds, core beliefs, soul loss, and other self-destructive personality structures to help you live freely and joyfully.

-Existing in “pure being,” spiritual Oneness, or Soul-centered awareness is the ultimate state of transformation: the gold of spiritual alchemy.
+Finding your “pure essence,” Higher Nature, or deeper Soul is the ultimate state of transformation: the gold of spiritual alchemy.
 This is a process that attempts to restructure your personality and the various levels of attachment, avoidance, and identification that you possess.

 Shadow & Light Membership:

-These days, we can thank famous 20th century psychiatrist C. G. Jung for the deepening interest in alchemy.
-In fact, much of his theory is heavily steeped in the rich symbolism of alchemy, creating a colorful and sophisticated roadmap by which we can learn to get ourselves “out of our own way,” stop being our own enemies and allow our fullest potential to unfold.
+These days, we can thank the famous 20th-century psychiatrist C. G. Jung for the deepening interest in alchemy.
+In fact, much of his theory is heavily steeped in the rich symbolism of alchemy, creating a colorful and sophisticated roadmap by which we can learn to get ourselves “out of our own way,” stop being our own enemies, and allow our fullest potential to unfold.

 Get Your Spiritual Alchemy Worksheets!